ArturoDent/find-and-transform/README.md

 }
 ```

 The above works by performing 2 replacements (with no find).
-First, insert at the cursor(s) the `${fileBasenameNoExtension}` and second, replace that (since it is pre-selected) with the capitalized, snake-case version.
+First, insert at the cursor(s) the `${fileBasenameNoExtension}` and second, replace that (since it will be selected by this extension) with the capitalized, snake-case version.

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/main/images/screamingFileName.gif?raw=true" width="500" height="200" alt="insert screaming snake case filename"/>